I have always admired Ricky Gervais as the consummate actor and comedian.

 I think it is clever when the show makes you vacillate in your views and emotions – feeling his inconsolable and gut wrenching depths of despair and grief at times, but bristling with exasperation at his self pity and incessant destructive whinging in others.

-The series also meaningfully deals with the the question whether there is only one soul mate for each person in this universe (for the cynical few to which I dangerously but tentatively belong), or whether there exists a beautiful opportunity of you meeting several soul mates in your lifetime.
+The series also meaningfully deals with the primordial question whether there is only one soul mate for each person in this universe (for the cynical few who believe so to which I dangerously but tentatively belong), or whether there exists a beautiful opportunity of you meeting several soul mates in your lifetime.

 His dog gave the viewers a glimpse of Tony’s humanity and the depth of love he is capable of, other than the love for his wife.